 C. Reports of officers, boards, and standing committees.

 Reports are generally for information only.
 In such instances, no motion is necessary following the reports.
 A motion "to adopt" or "to accept" a report is seldom wise except when the report is to be issued or published in the name of the organization or there are recommendations to be implemented.
-For example, the budget committee may have studied your dues structure.
-In her report, the committee chair might thank the members of her committee for their hard work and explain in detail the committee's position and reasoning.
-At the end of her report, the chair would close with, "On behalf of the budget committee, I move that monthly dues be increased by $10 per month."
+For example, the budget committee may have studied the dues structure.
+In the report, the committee chair might thank the members of the committee for their hard work and explain in detail the committee's position and reasoning.
+At the end of the report, the chair would close with, "On behalf of the budget committee, I move that monthly dues be increased by $10 per month."

 D. Reports of special committees.